 by Awola or AG Interactive (www.webshots.com) or Corel (www.corel.com).

 Description: Installer.exe is not essential for Windows and will often cause problems.
 Installer.exe is located in a subfolder of "C:\Documents and Settings".

 Known file sizes on Windows 8/7/XP are 505,975 bytes (10% of all occurrences), 485,888 bytes and 8 more variants.

 The file is not a Windows core file.
 There is no description of the program.
-Installer.exe is able to monitor applications and record inputs.
-Therefore the technical security rating is 33% dangerous; however you should also read the users reviews.
+Installer.exe is able to monitor applications and record keyboard and mouse inputs.
+Therefore the technical security rating is 33% dangerous; however you should also read the user reviews.

 Recommended: Identify Installer.exe related errors